rosenyu304/rosenyu304.github.io/_talks/Venus.md

 location: "Zoom & ETH Zurich, Switzerland"
 ---

+This is a talk of my research on "The Origin of Asymmetrical Coronae on Venus" for ETH Zurich Geodynamics Seminar.

 <object data='/files/The Origin of Asymmetrical Coronae on Venus.pdf' type="application/pdf" width="700px" height="400px">
     <embed src='/files/The Origin of Asymmetrical Coronae on Venus.pdf'>